Learn how Robard’s Obesity Treatment Programs Improve Patient Outcomes & Quality of Life

 The incidence of coronary heart disease, congestive heart failure, stroke, atrial fibrillation, and deep venous thrombosis (DVT) increases with increasing BMI.

-- Extensive weight reduction following gastrointestinal surgery reduces cardiovascular mortality.
+- Continued weight reduction following gastrointestinal surgery reduces cardiovascular mortality.

-- Weight loss reduces blood pressure and improves insulin sensitivity and lipids – all of which reduce cardiovascular risk.
+- Weight loss reduces blood pressure and improves insulin sensitivity, cholesterol, and lipids – all of which reduce cardiovascular risk.

 - Prevention and treatment of obesity is of utmost importance to help control or minimize the effects of type 2 diabetes.
-Studies show that metabolic control of diabetes can reduce the associated complications.
+Studies show that improved glycemic control can reduce the associated complications of diabetes

 - Studies show weight loss improves glucose control, as well as blood pressure and cholesterol, contributing to reduced medications and higher quality of life.